mrdougwright/unpack/README.md

 # Unpack

 This tiny Elixir drop let's you reach in and unpack any value from a nested map.
 Returns nil for bad keys, unloaded associations, or empty maps.
+Can also take a 3rd param to return a default value when key not found.

 # Examples
 ```elixir